NuevoFoundation/workshops/content/english/Kusto-KC7/activity-3.md

 weight: 10
 ---

-## Introduction: Welcome to Envolve Labs
+## Introduction: Welcome to EnvolveLabs

-Welcome to Envolve Labs Corporation! 🥳 Today is your first day as a Junior Security Operations Center (SOC) Analyst with our company.
+Welcome to EnvolveLabs Corporation! 🥳 Today is your first day as a Junior Security Operations Center (SOC) Analyst with our company.
 Your primary job responsibility is to defend Envolve Labs and its employees from malicious cyber actors.

 <img src= "https://github.com/bgrant34/workshops/blob/master/content/english/kusto-kc7/Images/EnvolveLabLogo.png?raw=true" alt= “” width="80%" height="value">